m1ckyb/Librarrarian/unreleased.md

 ### Fixed
 - **Plex Path Mapping Logic**: Corrected the logic in the cleanup scanner to ensure path mapping is only performed when the feature is enabled *and* both the "from" and "to" paths are configured.
+- **Media Source "Hide" Functionality**: Fixed a critical bug where the "Hide" status for a media source was not saved correctly.
+This was most noticeable when a Plex library and an Internal folder had the same name, causing the backend to update the wrong record.
+The form submission process is now unambiguous, ensuring the setting is always applied to the correct source.